-As temperatures rise, it’s only a matter of time before the summer storm season kicks off in Arizona.
+As temperatures rise, it’s only a matter of time before the monsoon season in Arizona kicks off.
 With monsoon storms often rolling in quickly, it’s important to be prepared in case the power goes out during a big storm.
 Here are five ways to prepare for the upcoming storm season.

 1. Monsoon season in Arizona is here.
 Stay informed about outages.

 SRP customers have many ways to stay informed during an outage:

 - Sign up for free outage alerts.
 We’ll text or email you if the power goes out in your neighborhood.
 Get notified about outage causes, about estimated restoration times and when power is restored.

 - Download the SRP Power mobile app on iOS or Android.
 Use the app to report an outage, or use the interactive outage map to see areas without power, the number of customers affected, the outage cause and estimated restoration times.

 - Bookmark the SRP outage map.
 It’s a great resource to check for outage updates and details.